nextflow-io/nextflow/docs/reference/syntax.md

 ```

 :::{warning}
-Top-level declarations and statements can not be mixed at the same level.
+Statements and top-level declarations can not be mixed at the same level.
 If your script has top-level declarations, all statements must be contained within top-level declarations such as the entry workflow.
 :::

 ### Shebang